Xiaozhu-Zhang1998/simulationMaster/README.md

 For classification with kernel SVM, similar to the regression playground, the tuning panels include two parts, **data generation** and **model specification**.
 Users can choose different data types and other data generation parameters on the left panel and choose a specific kernel and its corresponding parameters for kernel SVM on the right panel to check the results under the desired conditions.

 ## R CMD check
-1. Since this is a package for only 1 function to trigger the Shiny App, we do not include any tests.
+1. Since this is a package for only one function to trigger the Shiny App, we do not include any tests.

 2. This package passes the `R CMD check`, i.e. there are no Errors, Warnings, or Notes.
-It is notable that we use the standard evaluation version of functions in the package `dplyr` to avoid any notes.
+It is notable that we use the standard evaluation version of functions in the package `dplyr` to avoid any Notes.

 ## Authors